 Northern Cyprus remains divided from southern Cyprus by the Green Line established in 1974.
 The self-proclaimed Turkish Republic of Northern Cyprus is officially recognised only by Turkey, though the “Turkish Cypriot State” has observer status with the Organisation for Islamic Cooperation.
 The population of approximately 350,000 Turkish Cypriots and settlers from Turkey is predominantly Sunni Muslim with a small Alevi community (an offshoot of Shi’a Islam).
-Indigenous Christians include a Catholic Maronite community and a small number of Greek Cypriots in the Karpasia (Karpaz).Other Christians are predominantly within expatriate communities, including student groups.
-Northern Cyprus hosts several Greek Orthodox churches and religious sites, though most are not regularly operating as places of worship.
-There are known to be several functioning Catholic congregations including a Maronite church, as well as an Anglican church and chaplaincy, primarily serving expatriates.
+Indigenous Christians include a Catholic Maronite community and a small number of Greek Cypriots in the Karpasia (Karpaz).Other Christians are predominantly within expatriate communities, particularly university student groups.
+The Anglican Church has a presence in Kyrenia and Famagusta, serving primarily the expat community.

 The Constitution of the Republic of Cyprus provides authority to the Church of Cyprus to regulate its internal affairs, and establishes that regulation of the religious activities of Turkish Cypriots shall be overseen by a Sunni Muslim institution, the Vakif.
 In practice, the legal framework in Northern Cyprus is generally supportive of freedom of religion and belief.
 Sunni Islam has some preferential treatment, including tax-exempt status for some institutions.
 Adherents of any faith are allowed to register associations.
 The state school curriculum includes compulsory religious instruction focusing primarily on Islam, but also including comparative religion.
 Non-Muslim students may be excused from attending these classes at the request of their guardians.
 In October 2013 an agreement was concluded between religious leaders from the whole of Cyprus whereby Muslim and Greek Orthodox religious leaders are entitled to cross the Green Line freely.